pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 The breeding queue allows the player to queue up 4 Pokémon besides the 4 currently breeding eggs.
 As soon as the Pokémon are queued up, their damage is no longer added to the overall damage of the team until they are either bred and hatched or otherwise removed from the queue.
 In Johto the player has the opportunity to get another Oak item to boost the farm.

-A safari zone returns in Johto named [[Towns/National Park]] though there are no unique Pokemon, instead a new currency can be earned.
+A safari zone is also present in Johto named [[Towns/National Park]] where a new currency can be earned, which is used for purchasing Pokémon.

 **Non-native Pokémon retain 20% damage
 Breeding Queue in the hatchery: 4